An Analytical and AI-discovered Stable, Accurate, and Generalizable Subgrid-scale Closure for Geophysical Turbulence

-A major difference between NGM4 and NGM6 is that the latter represents the Reynolds stress too (see supporting information).
+A major difference between NGM4 and NGM6 is that the latter represents the Reynolds stress too (see supplementary information \cite{supp}).
 However, while \textit{a priori} tests show that NGM6 better represents the inter-scale energy transfer, \textit{a posteriori} tests do not demonstrate any advantage over NGM4 in terms of stability or accuracy.
 This is encouraging as implementing models with high-order derivatives in numerical solvers can be challenging; these findings suggest that NGM4 might suffice in practice, e.g., in ocean modeling.
 We note that NGM4 and NGM6 violate the Boussinesq hypothesis as they depend on second-order velocity gradients, highlighting the need to go beyond classical turbulence tensors to represent backscatter and anisotropic effects \cite{pope1975more}.

+\KJ{The findings of this work can also be framed within the broader context of nonlocal closures \cite{philip1968diffusion,knobloch1977diffusion,hamba2022analysis,shirian2022eddy,villermaux2025nonlocal}.
+The finite-order gradient closures (Eq.~\eqref{eq:NGM}) can be viewed as truncations of the nonlocal deconvolution operator \cite{sagaut2006large}.
+Therefore, NGM4 can be interpreted as the minimal local truncation that successfully captures the leading-order nonlocal effects required by our reconstruction and inter-scale transfer criteria.
+This interpretation suggests that for cases requiring stronger scale-selectivity or wider spectral fidelity, Padé-like rational approximations \cite{iliescu2003large} or explicitly nonlocal kernels can be a natural extension.}

+\KJ{Furthermore, we find that NGM4, a deterministic, local closure, suffices for these cases of 2D turbulence with our chosen criteria.
+However, this still leaves the door open for stochastic (e.g., generative) extensions and closures with memory.
+In particular, applying equation-discovery methodologies to find parsimonious stochastic closures \cite{schneider2021learning,dong2025stochastic} is therefore a promising direction for future work.}

+\KJ{It is also important to note that in practice, many applications, such as weather and climate modeling, use ``implicit'' LES \cite{margolin2006modeling,pressel2017numerics}.
+In these highly under-resolved simulations, the numerical discretization acts as an implicit closure, effectively fusing the numerical method and the SGS modeling.
+Our work presents a testable, resolution-aware closure that, in the explicit LES regime, is compelling for its verified inter-scale energetics and {\it a posteriori} performance.
+In the under-resolved implicit LES regimes, this closure can serve as a target for diagnostics of inter-scale transfers and extremes, aid interpretability studies, and potentially be combined with existing discretization schemes when an explicit representation of backscatter is desired.}